levoxtrip/PKB/docs/topics/strive.md

 Go where you think what you want is gonna be - go to the events where the people you want to be surrounded by are
 ## Business
 Sell solutions to problems

+An imperfect solution that exists outperforms a perfect one that doesn't.
 ## Challenge
 You miss 100% of the shots you don't take.